mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
 - [ ] Test the new medium sphere after glued and painted.
 Compare to old data
+- [ ] Check the timing of events in simulation
+- [ ] Get an idea of run length needed to get certain levels of statistics for certain bin widths.
+Talk to Elizabeth about fluence at 8 m etc, guess an efficiency, and work it out.

 ## In Progress